IsinBlockchainTeam/kbc-icp-incubator-library/src/README.md

 - jest options: --runInBand
 - environment variables: NODE_ENV=test

-Now, you have two options for running the integration tests:
+Now, you have two options for running the integration tests with the IDE test configuration:

 **Option 1:**
 - move inside the `src` folder